Sidelined on UAW strikes, Biden White House talks economic aid

 BREAKINGVIEWS-Detroit profit engine could screech to a halt

 (Reporting by Nandita Bose in Washington, Additional reporting by David Shepardson.
-Editing by Heather Timmons and Nick Zieminski)
+Editing by Heather Timmons, Nick Zieminski and Emelia Sithole-Matarise)

 ((nandita.bose@thomsonreuters.com; +12023545868; Reuters Messaging: nandita.bose.reuters.com@reuters.net))